inrupt/etl-tutorial/docs/LinkedDataOverview/LinkedData-HighLevel.md

 [Slide 2](docs/LinkedDataOverview/LinkedDataSlidedeckImagenkedDataSlidedeckImage/Slide2-TimsTedTalk2009.png)

-Well, the term itself was originally coined by Sir Tim Berners-Lee back in 2006, and awareness was accelerated by this Ted-talk given by Tim in 2009.
+Well, the term itself was originally coined by Sir Tim Berners-Lee WAY BACK in 2006, and awareness was greatly accelerated by this Ted talk that Tim gave back in 2009.

-Tim begins his talk by explaining how he was driven to invent the World Wide Web ITSELF by his ongoing frustrations with NON-INTEROPERABLE systems, and NON-STANDARD data formats, while working at CERN.
+Tim begins his talk by explaining how he was driven to invent the World Wide Web ITSELF by his ongoing frustrations with NON-INTEROPERABLE systems and NON-STANDARD data formats, while working at CERN.

 In other words, from his having to deal with lots and lots of VERY DIFFERENT SILOS.
-And that's something that I hope sounds at least VAGUELY familiar to everyone here even today, some 33 years later!
+And that's something that I hope sounds at least VAGUELY familiar to everyone here, even today, some 33 years later!

 In fact, recently ([Feb 2022](https://twitter.com/elonmusk/status/1495901654872383499)), ELON MUSK posted a tweet complaining about the NIGHTMARE of usernames,